-Certain provisions in the indenture governing the notes may delay or prevent an otherwise beneficial takeover attempt of us.
+Certain provisions in the indenture governing the Convertible Notes may delay or prevent an otherwise beneficial takeover attempt of us.

-Certain provisions in the indenture governing the notes may make it more difficult or expensive for a third party to acquire us.
-For example, the indenture governing the notes requires us to repurchase the notes for cash upon the occurrence of a fundamental change and, in certain circumstances, to increase the relevant conversion rate for a holder that converts its notes in connection with a make-whole fundamental change.
-A takeover of us may trigger the requirement that we repurchase the notes and/or increase the conversion rate, which could make it more costly for a potential acquirer to engage in such takeover.
+Certain provisions in the indenture governing the Convertible Notes may make it more difficult or expensive for a third party to acquire us.
+For example, the indenture governing the Convertible Notes requires us to repurchase the Convertible Notes for cash upon the occurrence of a fundamental change and, in certain circumstances, to increase the relevant conversion rate for a holder that converts its Convertible Notes in connection with a makewhole fundamental change.
+A takeover of us may trigger the requirement that we repurchase the Convertible Notes and/or increase the conversion rate, which could make it more costly for a potential acquirer to engage in such takeover.
 Such additional costs may have the effect of delaying or preventing a takeover of us that would otherwise be beneficial to investors.